 December 20, 2001

-NINE reindeer wait patiently on Mark Obermiller's lawn in Scottsburg, Ind., with the whine of a jet engine rising in the background.
+INE reindeer wait patiently on Mark Obermiller's lawn in Scottsburg, Ind., with the whine of a jet engine rising in the background.
 Behind them Santa sits on a white sleigh and can be heard running through a preflight checklist with Rudolph:

 "Master switch on — check."